Joice Runaida Mugari "Teurairopa" Mujuru

 - 2004-2014 Vice President of the ruling party ZANU PF and The Republic of Zimbabwe.

 The Inferno at Mujuru's Ruwa Farm

-In September 2014, the farm house of the former vice president was gutted by fire.
+In September 2014, the farmhouse of the former vice president was gutted by fire.
 It was reported that the fire was started by a relative who sought to kill a snake that had managed to gain entrance into the house.
 By the time the fire fighters got to the farm, the roof of the house had already been brought down by the inferno.
-Tendai, who is a son to the Mujuru's also highlighted that the fire was also an accident.
+Tendai, who is a son to the Mujuru's (see above) also highlighted that the fire was an accident.

 Factionalism in ZANU P.F